Like with most jobs, when it comes to network troubleshooting, the software you use can make a world of difference.

-Windows administrators that require advanced network diagnostic and troubleshooting tools will be well served by Microsoft’s Sysinternals networking utilities.
+Microsoft’s Sysinternals networking utilities will well serve windows administrators that require advanced network diagnostic and troubleshooting tools.
 The Sysinternals utilities include tools that can help troubleshoot and configure Active Directory (AD), like AD Explorer and AD Insight.
 Other tools can help measure network performance (PsPing), scan file shares (ShareEnum), list or run processes remotely (PsTools), and more.
 If you only require one or a few of the Sysinternals utilities, you can install them separately as opposed to downloading the entire Sysinternals Suite.

 On Windows operating systems, link-layer packet captures with WireShark are often made possible using Winpcap (either Winpcap or Npcap is required).
 In addition to enabling WireShark on Windows, Winpcap can enable the powerful Windump command line utility which is Windows answer to the popular tcpdump program found on many *nix operating systems.
 For a deeper dive on Winpcap, Windump, and tcpdump, check out our recent article on packet sniffers and network analyzers.

 While WireShark is an excellent tool, the data generated isn’t always the easiest for the uninitiated to understand.
-If you are looking for a way to better visualize and parse through the data generated using WireShark, SolarWinds Response Time Viewer can help.
+If you are looking for detailed network visualization and parse through the data generated using WireShark, SolarWinds Response Time Viewer can help.
 This tool enables users to load and analyze .pcap files and provides easy to read summaries of the response times and data volumes.

 Nmap is a popular security auditing and network exploration tool released under a custom open source license based on GPLv2.
 While the most popular use cases for nmap are security scans and penetration testing, it can prove quite helpful as a network troubleshooting tool as well.
 For example, if you are dealing with an unfamiliar app and want to find out what services are running and which ports are open, nmap can help.
 Nmap itself uses a command line interface (CLI), but that doesn’t mean you are out of luck if you prefer a graphical user interface (GUI).
 Zenmap is the official nmap GUI and is a good way for beginners to start working with nmap.
 For more on Zenmap and a deeper dive on nmap, check out our 10 Best Free Port Checkers for 2018 article.